EmotionCognitionLab/ET-remove-artifacts/README.md

 ## Installation

-Download the installer that matches your operating system from the installers folder.
-Launch the downloaded installer and follow the installer instructions.
+Download the installer file that matches your operating system (from installers folder).
+Unzip the downloaded file, launch the installer, and follow the installer instructions.

 For developers who want access to the source code: